 - Blood tests

 - ICSI and embryo freezing

-The cost breakdown at the fertility center in Wisconsin is as follows:
+The cost breakdown at the fertility center is as follows:

-Through Attain Fertility plans at Wisconsin, patients can find a discount on the total IVF cost in Wisconsin.
+Through Attain Fertility plans at Wisconsin, patients can find a discount on the total IVF cost.
 Through these packages, they can receive multiple IVF cycles against a single fee.
 The Attain IVF program is available in two options:

 – Core Plan: Offers 2 egg retrievals and transfers with the transfer of all resulting embryos.
 This plan is only available for patients using their own eggs.